skroutz/cogy/README.md

 ### Returning JSON to Cog

-You can return a JSON response to Cog like this:
+You can return JSON to Cog by just returning a `Hash`:

 ```ruby
 on "foo", desc: "Just a JSON" do